pearcetm/GeoTIFFTileSource/README.md

 #### Using standalone scripts
 Standalone scripts for the plugin are available as both UMD and ES module scripts.
 The UMD script is compatible with the `OpenSeadragon` global object, while the ES module script can be imported as a module.
+Note that the OpenSeadragon library must be loaded before the plugin script.
+The geotiff.js library comes bundled with the plugin, and does not need to be loaded separately.

 ```html
 <script type="text/javascript" src="https://cdnjs.cloudflare.com/ajax/libs/openseadragon/4.1.0/openseadragon.min.js"></script>